Gibs-E/bandit-overthewire-solutions/level23.md

-# Bandit Level 23 → Level 24
+# Bandit Level 23 ➔ Level 24

 ## 🧠 Goal:
-_Describe the goal of this level here._
+There is a **cron job** running as `bandit24` which executes all scripts in `/var/spool/bandit24`.
+Your task is to create a script in that directory which will copy the password for `bandit24` to a location you can access.

+---

 ## 🔐 Login:
 ```bash